 It's hard to criticise the Tarah Pro – they’re an accomplished performer whether you’re commuting or training – and the clever app helps you tweak the already enjoyable sound quality to suit your preferences.
 Price might be a sticking point for some, and they’re definitely not cheap, but given you no longer need a second pair for the daily grind you’re effectively quids in.

-The best value in-ear headphones reviewed:
+Best in-ear headphones for value reviewed:

 SoundMagic has been making award-winning, ridiculously good value headphones for a few years now, and the E11BT is the wireless version of the hugely enjoyable wired E11c that costs just £40.